TemporaryLoRA/Block-Attention/readme.md

 for an input sequence with a total length of 32K.
 Compared with the self-attention model, the time consumption and corresponding FLOPs are reduced by 98.7\% and 99.8\%, respectively.

-## Data
+## Processed Data

+We have completed the data processing procedure, and below is the processed data.
+You can directly use it to train the model.

-- Tulu3-Block-FT/Tulu3-Block-Rag Train Data: [download](https://drive.google.com/file/d/17kldAR2CIQPiNJ6ASW9et_GN_wqjFqfv/view?usp=sharing).
+- **Tulu3-Block-FT**/**Tulu3-Rag** Train Data: [download](https://drive.google.com/file/d/17kldAR2CIQPiNJ6ASW9et_GN_wqjFqfv/view?usp=sharing).
 You can use it to train the two models, Tulu3-Block-FT and Tulu3-RAG.
-- Tulu3-SFT Train Data: [download](https://drive.google.com/file/d/1hqKcQ3Qbc88WNVlxCfc-illfChc2Hzty/view?usp=sharing).
+- **Tulu3-SFT** Train Data: [download](https://drive.google.com/file/d/1hqKcQ3Qbc88WNVlxCfc-illfChc2Hzty/view?usp=sharing).
 You can use it to train the Tulu3-FT model.

 Each line is a training example, and the data format is as follows: